vmchien217/dagger/hilt/modules.md

 In addition, each component has bindings that are available to it by default.
 (See [Hilt Components](components.md#component-bindings) for a complete list.)
-For example, the `ApplicationComponent` component provides the `Application`
+For example, the `SingletonComponent` component provides the `Application`
 binding:

 <!-- TODO(user): Change this to @ApplicationContext Application when that